 1-2 When music is required to be played, no test tones, sine sweeps or music with a continuous bass tone will be allowed.
 Visual inspection of measurement equipment will be taken during the runs to verify legitimate music.
 In some cases a 2/3 vote by judges will be required to determine legitimate music.
 Midwestspl defines legitimate music as any music that has peak SPL frequency changes and/or defining bass line/rhythm or beat.

-1-3 Music played through mids/highs must be audible outside the vehicle during the run. ( Intent: Audible music must be coming from within the vehicle )
+1-3 Music played through mids/highs must be audible outside the vehicle during the run. ( Intent: Audible music must be coming from within or outside the vehicle )

 1-4 Competitors are required not to use any audible music with foul language, profanity or lewd & suggestive lyrics at any time or place during the event.
 If an issue arises, a competitor may be required to play a different song, not compete or may be removed from the event.